 If anyone tries to open the door while you're in the room, a loud alarm will sound.

 The wedge-shaped stopper will also jam the door, preventing the intruder from opening it.

 Walking in a dark alley or street alone at night isn’t wise, but sometimes it's inevitable.

-Carry a personal alarm that goes around your neck or on a keychain, or wear a small whistle under your shirt.
-This allows you to easily make noise and indicate that you need help should someone unsavory approach you or try to hurt you.
+In case of an emergency, this is the best way to easily and quickly make a loud noise and indicate that you need help should someone unsavory approach you or try to hurt you.

 3. Small flashlight